Mosaïques optiques#

 Selecting the tab will open the Auto-selection pane.

-Move the sliders to select the minimum and the maximum number of scenes SEPAL should select in a tile.
-Then, select the Validate button to apply the auto-select method.
+Move the sliders to set the Minimum number of scenes and the Maximum number of scenes SEPAL should select in a tile.
+Then, select the Select scenes button to apply the auto-select method.

 SEPAL will use the priority defined in the SCN tab to order the scene and collect the optimal number for your request.